OrganicPortal/FarmTrust/README.md

 A web interface for farmers, certifiers, and consumers.

 ### 🔸 Backend
-A REST API that handles data validation, user management, and interaction with both blockchain.
+REST API that handles data validation, user management, and blockchain interaction.

 ### 🔸 Smart Contracts
 Smart contracts for managing eco-label declarations and verifications on-chain.